There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) in-class/online quizzes; (2) major assignment; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) on-line and In-class assessment; (2) major assignment; and (3) group assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)